keras-team/keras-io/guides/md/keras_core/migration_guide_tf_keras_3_0.md

 should be consistent with Keras 3.0.
 If the names are slightly different, they will be highlighted in this guide.
-If the same name results in an error and you do not find a Keras 3.0 equivalent op in this guide, it is likely that the implementation of the op in keras 3.0 was likely dropped due to extremely low usage.
+If the same name results in an error and you do not find a Keras 3.0 equivalent op in this guide, it is likely that the implementation of the op in keras 3.0 was likely dropped due to low usage.

 ### Numpy ops